 Substantive editing is a form of heavy editing that includes reviewing the overall structure, style, grammar, and spelling of an academic document.
 During the substantive editing process, the editor will identify and fix problems associated with the clarity, organization, readability, and flow of the document.
 In some cases, some high-level rewriting may be required to make sure that the overall hypothesis and associated arguments are clear and that the main points are presented in a logical and accurate manner.

-Assess quality of argument and logic of discourse
+- Assess the quality of the argument and logic of the discourse

 3. Copy Editing